chandler767/Golang-Chat/README.md

 // Initialize PubNub
 pubnub := messaging.NewPubnub("YOUR_PUBLISH_API_KEY", "YOUR_SUBSCRIBE_API_KEY", "", "", false, "", nil)
 ```
 10. Subscribe (listen on) a channel.
 This is async.
 We have to refresh the output view when a new message is received.
-Add this inside the drawchat function before the main loop.
+Add this inside the drawchat function before where the main loop is started.
 ```go
 // Subscribe (listen on) a channel. successChannel := make(chan []byte)